Diocese of Phoenix: 2000 to present

 In 2009 the diocese contributed $50,000 to the successful campaign by Stand For Marriage Maine to overturn an impending legalization of same-sex marriage in Maine.
+Olmsted in 2010 stated that St. Joseph's Hospital and Medical Center could no longer call itself a Catholic institution.
+This was because the hospital terminated the pregnancy of a patient because her life was in danger.
-In 2014, two priests were shot during a burglary at Mater Misericordiae Mission in Phoenix.
-Reverend Kenneth Walker was killed and Reverend Joseph Terra was wounded.
-In 2017, the diocese marked the 100th anniversary of what became known as the Miracle of Fátima in Portugal.

-The diocese in 2019 opened Nazareth House, a two-year, college level seminary in Phoenix.
+In 2014, two priests were shot during a burglary at Mater Misericordiae Mission in Phoenix: Kenneth Walker was killed and Joseph Terra was wounded.The diocese in 2019 opened Nazareth House, a two-year, college level seminary in Phoenix.

-In July 2021, in response to Pope Francis' Motu Proprio Traditionis Custodes, which restricts the celebration of the Traditional Latin Mass (TLM), Olmsted issued a decree allowing the TLM to continue in the diocese under his dispensation.
-Early in 2022, Reverend Andres Arango, pastor at St. Gregory Parish in Phoenix, resigned after learning he that he had used the incorrect words when performing thousands of baptisms.
+In July 2021, in response to Pope Francis' motu proprio, Traditionis Custodes, which restricts the celebration of the Traditional Latin Mass (TLM), Olmsted issued a decree allowing the TLM to continue in the diocese under his dispensation.
+Early in 2022, Andres Arango, pastor at St. Gregory Parish in Phoenix, resigned after learning that he had used the incorrect words when performing thousands of baptisms.
 Olmsted said he believed the inadvertent error required the individuals to be baptized again.
-Olmsted retired in 2022.
+Olmsted retired as bishop of Phoenix in 2022.

-Auxiliary Bishop John P. Dolan of the Diocese of San Diego was appointed by Francis as the next bishop of Phoenix in 2022.As of 2024, he is the current bishop of the diocese.
+Auxiliary Bishop John P. Dolan of the Diocese of San Diego was appointed by Francis as the next bishop of Phoenix in 2022.In 2024, the Diocese of Phoenix became the second largest diocese by Catholic population in the United States, surpassed only by the Archdiocese of Los Angeles.

+In April 2025, the University of Mary in Bismarck, North Dakota, and the Diocese of Phoenix announced plans to establish Nazareth Seminary, the first full seminary in Arizona.
+As of 2026, Dolan is the bishop of the diocese.

 Media

 Radio ministry

 Radio Family Rosary is a radio ministry of the Diocese of Phoenix founded in 1983, which is carried every weekday by Salem's KXXT (1010 AM) at 8:30 a.m. and 6:30 p.m.
-Mountain Time, providing the market a locally-originated daily rosary service.
-After the rosary, the station focuses on a particular saint, or a point of catechism.The service was founded by Dorothy Westfall on a suggestion from a Phoenix parishioner suffering from arthritis, and moved from KXEG (1280) to KXXT in 2006.

-The diocese began to carry a Spanish version of the rosary on KIDR (740) in 2013 to reach the area's Hispanic and Spanish-speaking population after financially assisting that station's owners to purchase the station out of a bankruptcy, and provides continuing financial support.
+Mountain Time.

 Newspaper

-The Catholic Sun is the online newspaper of the Diocese of Phoenix.
-The diocese publishes the Catholic Sun Magazine six times yearly, sending print copies to over 40,000 households.
+The Catholic Sun is the official newspaper of the Diocese of Phoenix.
+It was founded in 1985 and at its peak had a circulation of 125,000.
+Due to the COVID-19 pandemic in the United States, the paper ceased its print edition in April 2020 and continued online-only.
+In October 2021, Together magazine was launched as a replacement, printed six times a year and sent sent to 40,000 households.
+In January 2025, the magazine was renamed to The Catholic Sun magazine.

-Television

-Mass is broadcast live from Cathedral of Saints Simon and Jude each Sunday morning on KAZT-TV/CD (channel 7).